Dixon10-coder/airbnb-clone-project/README.md

     Securing payment is crucial as it protect sensitive data like credit card details to prevent stealing of money and other System availability: M
     Measures such as system monitoring and rate limiting prevent attacks like denial-of-service and make users data available on-demand or upon used

+# CI/CD Pipeline

+CI/CD Pipelines
+CI/CD are best practices in modern software development that automate the integration of new or updated code (CI) and the process of delevering or deploying it (CD).
+WIth CI, every time you modified code an pushes it, it is automatically tested and built ensuring proper functionality.
+CD then takes this built version and prepares or deploys it to staging or production environments.

+It importance:
+    CI/CD Pipelines tested and validated code ensuring faster and more reliable updates a system/application With this, developer productivity increases by catching bugs early.
+It automate repetitive steps while reducing human errors.
+Provides consistency so that the app runs the same way across all environments.

+Tools That Could Be Used:

+GitHub Actions – Automates testing, building, and deployment directly from GitHub.

+Docker – Creates portable, containerized versions of the app that run consistently everywhere.

+Jenkins – A widely used automation server for CI/CD pipelines.

+Travis CI / CircleCI – Cloud-based CI/CD tools for building and testing code automatically.